jean-pierreBoth/graphembed/Readme.md

 The crate provides two features, required by the *annembed* dependency, to specify which version of lapack you want to use.
 For example compilation is done by :
 *cargo build --release --features="openblas-static"* to link statically with openblas.
+The choice of one feature is mandatory to provide required linear algebra library.
 ### Usage

 * The Hope embedding relying on matrices computations limits the size of the graph to some hundred thousands nodes.